Wisc-HCI/authr/README.md

 We also need to confirm state of several modules in order for everything to work.
 - tornado should be version 4.5.3 to fix disconnect issues with rosbridge.
 Install with `pip install tornado==4.5.3`.
 - pymongo should be installed to fix disconnect issues with rosbridge.
-- pyassimp needs to be at version 3.3 or 4.1.3 to fix Segault when using MoveIt with custom mesh collider objects.
+- pyassimp needs to be at version 3.3 or 4.1.3 to fix a Segault when using MoveIt with custom mesh collider objects.
 Install with `pip install pyassimp==4.1.3`.

 ### 4. Install Node.js
 Finally, for Authr's user interface install Node.js and NPM.
 For ROS Melodic just installing from the package manager may cause ROS to [uninstall](https://answers.ros.org/question/329144/installing-ros-melodic-ros-base-deletes-npm-installing-npm-deletes-ros-how-can-i-have-both/).
 Simply enter the following into the terminal.